New System FAQ

 If you have scheduled surveys and programs past the April 30 cut-off date, please log into ProjectOutcome.org and change the survey’s end date by taking the following steps:

 - Step 1: Enter the Survey Portal

 - Step 2: Choose the survey you want to edit in the survey selection dropdown menu

-- Step 3: Click the “Extend survey dates” link in the Fielding Dates section of the My Impact dashboard
+- Step 5: Go back to the My Impact dashboard & click the “Extend survey dates” link in the Fielding Dates section

 I’ve scheduled a survey to begin after April 30.
 How should I proceed?

-If you have scheduled a future survey to begin after April 30, you will need to reschedule that survey in the new Survey Portal.
+If you have scheduled a future survey to begin after April 30, you will need to reschedule that survey in the new survey tool.
 You will be able to start scheduling surveys on May 1.

 What happened to my old data?

 All historical data will be retained, but will not be accessible for approximately 3-6 weeks following the May 1 launch date.
 During this transition period, libraries will still be able to access their old data by signing into www.impactsurvey.org.
 You can sign in with your Project Outcome account email address, but you may need to create a new password since Project Outcome will no longer be linking its users directly to impactsurvey.org after May 1.

 How do I access old reports or raw data?